AjeethT/AjeethT/README.md

 ### Hi there I am Ajeeth Thangarasu👋

 - Currently working as a Software Development Analyst at Accenture.
 Have three years of working experience in full stack technologies such as ReactJS, ASP.NET Web API, MS SQL, Azure DevOps Platform.
-Worked in Azure Platform for Code Repos management, Build and Release Pipelines and managing of different environments such as Dev, Test and Production Environment.
+Worked in Azure DevOps Platform for Code Repos management, Build and Release Pipelines and managing of different environments such as Dev, Test and Production Environment.

 ---